 - Exfoliation is essential to your skincare routine.
 As mentioned, tens of thousands of dead skin cells are shed every minute.
 For the remaining skin cells that have not completely left your body, exfoliation comes into play.
-Exfoliation in the form of scrubs, pumice stones or coarse loofahs help to whisk away these dead skin cells and polish the remaining skin to be shiny and healthy.
+Exfoliation in the form of scrubs, pumice stones, or coarse loofahs helps to whisk away these dead skin cells and polish the remaining skin to be shiny and healthy.

 Here at Venta, we care about the skin.
 As your body’s natural protective barrier, it is important for us to protect the skin at all costs from harmful airborne pollution and the irritating consequences of dry air.

 We do this with our revolutionary air quality machines, the filter-free Airwashers.
 It is our mission to make the air our Venta Community breathes as healthy as possible.
-By trapping indoor air pollutants down to an incredibly small size of 0.3 microns, we rid indoor spaces of harmful airborne pollutants that can cause skin rashes and irritations like allergens and dust.
+By trapping indoor air pollutants down to a size of 10 microns, we rid indoor spaces of harmful airborne pollutants that can cause skin rashes and irritations like allergens and dust.
 While simultaneously purifying the air, our Venta units release only pure, moisturized air into your environment.
-This is done through a process called Cold Evaporation which ensures our units never over-humidify, giving you an even, comfortable humidification.
+This is done through a process called cold evaporation which ensures our units never over-humidify, giving you an even, comfortable humidification.
 All of these factors are what make the Airwasher the best humidifier for dry skin.